-I have probably at some point read every book aimed at student filmmakers.
-I used to collect them, it was an easy go to christmas gift for me from friends and family.
-This is an updated post from a list I made last year.
-Regardless of time passed I still hold the classic books as the best.
-How many of these have you read?
-If you have suggestions of books I should check out then please let me know in the comment section below it be great to keep this list updated throughout the years.
+I have probably at some point read every book aimed at filmmakers.
+I used to collect them, it was an easy go to Christmas gift for me from friends and family.
+This is an updated post from a list I made 2 years ago.
+If you have any suggestions of books I should check out then please let me know in the comment section below it be great to keep this list updated throughout the years.
 I have also created a video based around this post that you can watch here.

 Robert Rodriguez’s famous book on how he made his first feature film ‘El Mariachi’ for $7,000 and found fame at the Sundance film festival.
 It is a very inspiring book, I bought it when I was 14 and it gave me a buzz to make films.
 If you want to be reminded how exciting filmmaking can be then this book is worth a read.

 The book was written in the early 90s when video filmmaking was still happening and sending film reels to film festivals was still the way to go.
-It’s worth noting that at the time of El Mariachi hundreds of films were entered into The Sundance film festival not near as many as the eleven thousand that was entered last year (2017 stats including shorts & features of which only 225 which were selected to be shown there).
+It’s worth noting that at the time of El Mariachi only a few hundred films were entered into The Sundance film festival not near as many as the thirteen thousand that was entered last year (2017 stats including shorts & features of which only 225 which were selected to be shown at the official festival).

-Filmmaking is more competitive today but if you treat the book as an entertaining and inspirational read other than a definite approach to filmmaking then you will enjoy it.
+Film-making is more competitive today so treat the book as an entertaining and inspirational read other than a definite approach to filmmaking.

 The no frills attached screenwriting book.
-I love it because it’s so down to earth and treats screenwriting as a realistic business (rather expecting your first feature film script to win an Oscar).
-Although it focuses on how to write successful Hollywood films other than aiming at World cinema and independent film making; it most importantly tells you why the scripts you’ve been writing aren’t very good.
+I love it because it’s so down to earth and treats screenwriting as a realistic business (rather expecting your first feature film script to win an academy award).
+Although it focuses on how to write successful Hollywood films other than aiming at World cinema and independent film making; it most importantly tells you why the scripts you’ve been writing are not very good.